tek/vim-textobj-ruby/README.md

 line around (given that you separate all functions by a single blank line).
 Comments directly above a block are most likely connected to it, so leaving them would be impractical.

+When invoked multiple times in visual mode, the selection grows to the next larger block, just like when invoking the operator with a count.
+To decide whether to grow, the visual selection is checked – if start and end do not match, it is assumed that the selection is already a block.
+This can result in faulty behaviour when invoked from visual mode with o nonzero selection and the cursor on the end delimiter line – the next outer block will be selected.

 ## Dependencies